-- 68. Plaintiff W.M.C. is the mother of Plaintiffs C.M.A.C., who is five years old., and G.A.P.C., who is eight months old.
+74. Plaintiff W.M.C. is the mother of Plaintiffs C.M.A.C., who is five years old., and G.A.P.C., who is eight months old.
 They were all born in El Salvador and, before fleeing to the United States, had always lived there.
 The family fled El Salvador because W.M.C.'s former partner, a gang member, physically abused W.M.C. brutally and unrelentingly.
 Her former partner also threatened C.M.A.C.
-It was impossible for the family to find protection in El Salvador. - 69.
-Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. fled to the United States to seek refuge.
+It was impossible for the family to find protection in El Salvador.

+- 75. Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. fled to the United States to seek refuge.
 They were arrested after entering the United States on October 2, 2014.
-They were then moved to the Karnes detention facility, where they remain detained today.

-- 70. On approximately November 28, 2014, an asylum officer determined that Plaintiff W.M.C. has a credible fear of persecution that could entitle her and her family to asylum, and her family was referred for removal proceedings before an IJ. - 71.
-Nonetheless, DHS ordered Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. to remain detained pursuant to its No-Release Policy, without any individualized determination of flight risk or danger. - 72.
-Plaintiff W.M.C. has an uncle in New York who has lawful status and would be a sponsor for her and her daughters while they are going through the asylum hearing process.
-Her uncle is willing to help Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. travel to any appointment with ICE and EOIR.
-Plaintiff W.M.C. is aware that it is critical that she and Plaintiffs C.M.A.C., and G.A.P.C. abide by all orders by immigration officials, and they would readily do so.
-Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. have no criminal convictions and pose no threat to public safety. - 73.
-Instead of releasing Plaintiffs R.I.L.R., J.L.S., K.L.S., Z.M.R., J.L.P.M., W.M.C., C.M.A.C., and G.A.P.C. to family sponsors in the United States, as DHS has done in the past with respect to similarly situated individuals, DHS has refused to release Plaintiffs on bond, recognizance, or other conditions.
-In fact, under DHS's blanket No-Release Policy, DHS detained Plaintiffs not because of any individualized factors, such as flight risk or danger to the community, but rather to deter other migrants from coming to the United States.
+They were then moved to the Karnes detention facility, where they remained detained for more than ten weeks. - 76.
+On approximately November 28, 2014, an asylum officer determined that Plaintiff W.M.C. has a credible fear of persecution that could entitle her and her family to asylum, and her family was referred for removal proceedings before an IJ. - 77.
+Nonetheless, DHS ordered Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. to remain detained pursuant to its No-Release Policy, without any individualized determination of flight risk or danger. - 78.
+Plaintiff W.M.C. and her children were forced to remain in detention despite the fact that W.M.C. has an uncle in New York who has lawful status and agreed to be a sponsor for her and her daughters while they are going through the asylum hearing process.
+Her uncle was willing to help Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. travel to any appointment with ICE and EOIR.
+Plaintiff W.M.C. was aware that it is critical that she and Plaintiffs C.M.A.C. and G.A.P.C. abide by all orders by immigration officials, and was happy to comply. - 79.
+Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. have no criminal convictions and pose no threat to public safety. - 80.
+On December 16, 2014, Plaintiffs W.M.C., C.M.A.C., and G.A.P.C. filed a motion to proceed anonymously and lodged their original complaint in this action.
+At that time they were detained by DHS pursuant to its No-Release Policy.